BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 One of the most powerful depiction of this ethos is given by a CIA recruitment video called *I am Unapologetically Me*.
 An institution which destabalized and destroyed many democratic governments feels the need to brand itself as a supporter of free individual expressions.

-The concentration of power isn't necessarily enforced.
+The accumulation of power isn't always imposed; often, it is sought after.
-People crave dominance; they seek a figurehead to do the dirty work, to obscure the harsh truths about our complex reality, to provide simplistic answers.
+People have an innate tendency to strive for supremacy and often look for a figurehead to undertake the unpleasant tasks, to veil the harsh realities of our intricate world, and to deliver oversimplified answers.
-As a result, paradoxically, the politics of personal responsibility can lead to irresponsibility.
+Consequently, the politics of *personal responsibility* can paradoxically culminate in irresponsibility.
-In a society where individuals are wholly accountable for their successes and failures, there seems to be less collective concern.
+In a society where individuals are held entirely accountable for their successes and failures, there tends to be a reduced sense of collective concern.

-Take Google, for example.
+We take pleasure in picturing ourselves as self-sufficient and independent.
+However, the reality is that we are constantly rolling the dice, and we heavily rely on social services, industry, and most importantly, other people.

+Cults reside somewhere between isolation and communal unity, fulfilling members' needs for a robust group identity.
+Consider Google as an instance.
-It's a company that treats its engineers quite well, offers flexible workspaces, and has cultivated a culture of collaboration and creativity reminiscent of a commune (except, of course, the workers do not own the company).
-However, the low-paid cafeteria workers around these engineers, who earn wages close to the minimum and often struggle to obtain proper health insurance, are exploited.
+It's a company that treats its engineers exceptionally well, provides adaptable work environments, and has fostered a collaborative and creative culture akin to a commune (except, of course, the workers do not own the company).
+Nevertheless, the low-paid cafeteria workers surrounding these engineers, who earn near-minimum wages and often grapple to secure appropriate health insurance, are exploited.

 This reflects the old communal mindset.
 Form an elitist group, furnish them with a shared mindset and the resources they need to live within that mindset, and you can surround them with an underclass.
 This elitism, somewhat paradoxically, correlates with esotericism and cults, because such individuals often believe themselves to be special or in possession of exclusive knowledge.
-And fascism, or any other ideology predicated on the worship of a few actors -- the very thing these individuals should vehemently oppose -- always looms ominously in the background.
+Consequently, fascism, or any other ideology hinged on the idolization of a few individuals -- the very thing these individuals should vehemently oppose -- always looms ominously in the background.

 Another example of this cultist tendency is the *effective altruism* movement, which seeks to maximize societal good effectively.
 The concept here is to optimize the well-being of others with mathematical precision, employing statistical reasoning.